 QUT Chief Investigator Research Team

 Robin Drogemuller is Professor of Virtual Design and Construction at Queensland University of Technology.
 Robin is the leader of the Construction and Project Management discipline in the School of Civil Engineering and Built Environment.
 He has been involved in research and development in BIM (Building Information Modelling) for over 20 years.
 His research teams have undertaken work from project inception through design, construction and facilities management.
 These have covered various levels of detail, from the selection of individual structural members and detailing through to urban modelling.

-Marissa Lindquist is a lecturer at the School of Design (Spatial Discipline), Queensland University of Technology.
+Marissa Lindquist is a Senior Lecturer at the School of Design (Spatial Discipline), Queensland University of Technology.
 Marissa is a Fellow of the Australian Institute of Architects, recipient of the National Dulux Study Tour for emerging architects in Australia (2008) and more recently recipient of the QUT Women in Research Grant (2017).
 Her research focuses upon neuro-imaging, architecture and emotion, and has research grants in the area of Architectural Practice.
 Prior to academia, Marissa has had over ten year’s experience within the practice of architecture in the areas of masterplanning, residential design (including mixed-use special needs), public and community architecture, and sports architecture.

 Dr Tanja Tyvimaa

-Dr Tanja Tyvimaa is a Lecturer in Property Economics at Queensland University of Technology (QUT).
+Dr Tanja Tyvimaa is a Senior Lecturer in Property Economics at Queensland University of Technology (QUT).
 Tanja is interested in residential and mixed-use urban properties, within a special expertise of seniors housing (retirement communities).
 During her years in academia, Dr Tyvimaa has been successful getting research grants and funding from several academic funding organizations.